-For more information please visit www.swiftcommand.co.uk
+For more information including subscription costs please visit: www.swiftcommand.co.uk

 The Swift Command Tracker is easy to operate as it is controlled by the vehicle systems.

 In a motorhome the tracker is armed / disarmed by the ignition key.